Invest in FUN MONEY - The Movie

 Our Team

-Atm Boy is the true story of Dan Saunders, the man who turns a glitch into gold.
-At 29, this bartender from Wangaratta, Australia, finds a banking loophole that lets him withdraw endless cash from ATMs.
+ATM Boy is the true story of Dan Saunders, the man who turned a glitch into gold.
+At 29, this broke bartender from Wangaratta, Australia, found a banking loophole that let him withdraw endless cash from ATMs all over Australia.

 It all starts one fateful night when Dan, hoping to keep the party going, discovers he can pull out cash from his bank's ATMs without a dent in his account.
 Ignoring his friend Mark's cautious whispers, Dan dives headfirst into this financial abyss, convinced he's merely borrowing from himself.